frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 This layer contains common shortcuts, mostly arranged according to the letter used in the Mac/Windows shortcut.
 For example, the S key invokes Save (Cmd-S on Mac, Ctrl-S on Windows).
 However, the mapping is not always that straightforward (e.g. Cmd-Q on Mac and Alt-F4 on Windows), hence the use of a dedicated layer.

-This layer also contains media control keys and the keys to access the FUNC and SNAP layers.
+This layer also contains media control keys and the keys to access the FUNC and SNAP layers, as well as mouse buttons.

 The encoder is used for forward and backward search.